isadev97/HIGHLEVEL-FULL-STACK-HIRING-CHALLENGE-BACKEND/README.md

 ### Automated Tests

 A shell script is provided to run automated tests for the API.
-To execute the tests:
+To execute the tests.
+Please clear Firestore database before running tests

 1. Navigate to the `tests` directory: cd tests